-John Holroyd (pictured above) summed up the lecture as follows:
+John Holroyd (pictured below) summed up the lecture as follows:

 “Under the heading ‘Nazis at the Leys’, Dr Helen Roche, a Research Fellow at Lucy Cavendish, gave us a fascinating and detailed description of exchange visits between English public schools and their German counterparts during the 1930s.